cloyne/servers/README.md

 # Cloyne servers installation

 This repository contains [Salt](http://docs.saltstack.com/en/latest/) files to deploy Cloyne servers.
-Expected to be used with Ubuntu Server 14.04 and 16.04, but it might work with other distributions as well.
+Expected to be used with Ubuntu Server 16.04, but it might work with other distributions as well.

 You can sync the state of a server by doing: